What Is Aluminium Chloride (AlCl3)?

 - The colour of aluminium chloride is white, but it is often contaminated with iron trichloride, which makes it yellow.

 - It is in a liquid state only at pressures above 2.5 atm and temperatures above 190°C.

 - Aluminium chloride is a powerful Lewis acid.

 - It is a major industrial catalyst.

 - AlCl3 is anhydrous, non-explosive, non-flammable but a corrosive solid.

-- It reacts violently when it comes in contact with water.
+- It reacts violently when it comes in contact with water or bases.

 Aluminium Chloride Reactions

 Here we will understand how AlCl3 reacts with other compounds.
 If we take anhydrous aluminium chloride it is a powerful Lewis acid.
 What this means is that it is capable of forming Lewis acid-base adducts even with bases that are weak in nature.
 For example, mesitylene and benzophenone.
 Some common reactions are: